mshopf/borg-webgui/README.md

 Server log is printed to stdout.
 See [the script section below](#Server-startup) for a typical startup script.

-The server only requires a restart, if configuration options `http_port` or `https_port`, the hooks, or the server code change.
-All other changes in the configuration and in the data trees are detected and acted upon by watchers.
+The server only requires a restart, if configuration options `http_port`, `https_port`, `borg_backup_log`, the `data` configurations, the hooks, or the server code change.
+All other changes in the configuration and the data trees are detected and acted upon by watchers.

 # Client Usage